 What Is Online Learning?

 Online learning, sometimes called distance learning, refers to educational programs conducted via the internet.
 Online learning has become an increasingly popular choice over the years because of the flexibility it allows in terms of scheduling and location.
 Online students can study from any location with an internet connection, and sometimes even attend their classes on their own schedules.

 Students of online programs can conduct their coursework online, including reading texts, seeking support, interacting with peers and instructors, etc. Online college and university programs make use of reading assignments, discussion groups, collaborative peer work, videos and other resources.

 The Online Learning Experience at University of the People

-At University of the People we offer accredited, online degree programs in Business Administration, Computer Science and Health Science, as well as an MBA program.
+At University of the People we offer accredited, online degree programs in Business Administration, Computer Science and Health Science,.
 Our unique programs are designed so that our students can study to their own schedules, wherever they are in the world.
 All you need is an internet connection – and any will do.

 Learning Materials and Textbooks

 All learning materials and textbooks at University of the People are Open Education Resources (OER).
 OER are free collections of teaching and learning materials as well as academic and research texts.
 University of the People courses are built using reading assignments and other OER materials carefully selected by our instructors and course developers.
 These revolutionary free resources are an opportunity for students to gain access to a wealth of wisdom that supports and enhances their studies at University of the People.